charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 Our model was created with the fastText library provided by Facebook Research.
 We believe it's great choice for a production ready model.

 This is not the goal of this tutorial but we wrote an article showing you how to do that.
-To reproduce the model, check here: https://medium.com/@media_73863/fasttext-sentiment-analysis-for-tweets-a-straightforward-guide-9a8c070449a2
+To reproduce the model, check here: https://medium.com/@charlesmalafosse/fasttext-sentiment-analysis-for-tweets-a-straightforward-guide-9a8c070449a2
-To download the trained models in English, French, Spanish, Italian and German, check this reporitory.
+To download the trained models in English, French, Spanish, Italian and German, check this GitHub reporitory.

 :computer: **OPTIONAL:** Install fastText on your machine if you want to run locally the python code.

 :warning: :warning: To install fastText for Python, do **NOT** use "pip install".
 This installs an incorrect version for Windows.

 Install directly from the fastTest github page.
 ```
 git clone https://github.com/facebookresearch/fastText.git
 cd fastText
 sudo pip install .
 ```

 ## Python micro web framework Flask
 Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.